About the Swedish Grand Prize for Journalism

 In 1992, a further prize was established – Lukas Bonniers Journalistpris – awarded to journalists for lifetime distinguished achievement.

 In 1998, the magazine category replaced the various other periodical categories, and a new category was added, new media.

 In 2002 the Swedish Grand Journalism Prize took yet a new format.
-Whereas earlier the prize had been given out in categories based on media type, now the categories were changed to: Investigator of the Year, Storyteller of the Year, Innovator of the Year and Lukas Bonniers Stora Journalistpris.
+Whereas earlier the prize had been given out in categories based on media type, now the categories were changed to: Scoop of the Year, Storyteller of the Year, Innovator of the Year and Lukas Bonniers Stora Journalistpris.

 In 2001 Bonnier AB instituted the Suuri Journalistipalkinto, a comparable prize in Finland.

 The 2013 ceremony will take place on Nov.
 21 in the Rotunda of the Royal Swedish Opera in Stockholm.